-Buying a Property with your Parents
+Buying a Property with Your Parents

 While this can work well, it’s a good idea to consider some of the issues which may arise before you go into it.
 Nigel George partner in charge of the Estates department explains more.

-In this age of “generation rent” buying a property with your parents may seem to be one way of resolving the problem.
-You may also be considering doing it due to the fact you have an elderly parent who is no longer able to live on their own.
-You have agreed with them that the best way of addressing this problem is if you pool your resources and buy a property together.
-While the inter-generational purchase of property can be successful, it is important to consider some of the issues which arise as a result.
+In this age of “generation rent,” buying a property with your parents may seem to be one way of resolving the problem.
+You may also be considering this option due to having an elderly parent who can no longer live on their own.
+You have agreed with them that pooling your resources to buy a property together is the best way to address this issue.

 Request for a Legal Consultation